RewardedIvan/bk/README.md

 # bk

-bk is a low level game engine written in c++
+bk is a low level game engine/framework written in c++

 ## dependencies